 About Chrysoberyl - History and Introduction

-Most gemstones have a crystalline structure which can help identify minerals and materials.
-Chrysoberyl belongs to the orthorhombic crystal system, forming with tabular crystal habits and in slender prisms.
+Most gemstones have a crystalline structure that can help to identify minerals and materials.
+Chrysoberyl belongs to the orthorhombic crystal system, forming with tabular crystals in slender prisms.
 Crystal twins and triplets are quite common.
-Common Chrysoberyl is colored by iron, while color change varieties obtain their color through chromium.
-Through spectroscopic analysis, Chrysoberyl can easily be identified and distinguished from other similar materials.
-From within its own species, specimens which exhibit color change abilities are traded and identified as Alexandrite, while Chrysoberyl which exhibits chatoyancy is traded as Chrysoberyl Cat's Eye or 'Cymophane'.
+Common chrysoberyl is colored by iron, while color change varieties obtain their color through chromium.
+Through spectroscopic analysis, chrysoberyl can easily be identified and distinguished from other similar materials.
+From within its own species, specimens that exhibit color change properties are traded and identified as alexandrite, while chrysoberyl that exhibits chatoyancy is traded as chrysoberyl cat's eye or 'cymophane'.

 Chrysoberyl is a very rare mineral and gemstone quality deposits are even rarer.
-Some of the most notable sources include Brazil's Minas Gerais, Esperito Santo and Bahia; the Mogok and Pegu regions of Burma (Myanmar); Sri Lanka, most particularly in Ratnapura; India, Tanzania, Madagascar, Pakistan, Russia, Zimbabwe and the United States.
+Some of the most notable sources include Brazil's Minas Gerais, Esperito Santo and Bahia; the Mogok and Pegu regions of Burma (Myanmar), Sri Lanka (most particularly Ratnapura), India, Tanzania, Madagascar, Pakistan, Russia, Zimbabwe and the United States.

-Most color change chrysoberyl is sourced from the Ural Mountains of Russia near Sverdlovsk, while most Chrysoberyl Cat's Eye is sourced from Brazil, China, India, Sri Lanka and Zimbabwe.
-A rare colorless variety of chrysoberyl is known to occur only in Burma, and Tanzania is also known to produce a very rare, bluish green chrysoberyl which is considered extremely valuable.
+Most color change chrysoberyl is sourced from the Ural Mountains of Russia near Sverdlovsk, while most chrysoberyl cat's eye is sourced from Brazil, China, India, Sri Lanka and Zimbabwe.
+A rare, colorless variety of chrysoberyl is known to occur only in Burma, and Tanzania is also known to produce a very rare, bluish-green chrysoberyl which is extremely valuable.

 Buying Chrysoberyl and Determining Chrysoberyl Gemstone Value Back to Top